DavidOliver/device_categorizr/README.markdown

+## Status

+This extension is deprecated as [Categorizr is no longer being developed/maintained](http://www.brettjankord.com/2013/01/10/active-development-on-categorizr-has-come-to-an-end/).

+Brett Jankord:

+> About a year ago I had this crazy idea to apply mobile first thinking to device detection.
+Yet I’ve awakened from the consensual hallucination that the web can be divided and grouped into simple categories like mobile, tablet, and desktop since then.

+## Introduction

-Categorizr is a modern, [mobile-first](http://www.lukew.com/ff/entry.asp?933) device detection script that helps categorize different web-capable devices into four categories: mobile, tablet, tv and desktop.
+Categorizr was a [mobile-first](http://www.lukew.com/ff/entry.asp?933) device detection script that helped categorize different web-capable devices into four categories: mobile, tablet, tv and desktop.

-By assuming devices are mobile unless detected as being otherwise, Categorizr is [future friendly](http://futurefriend.ly/): when new phones are released, you need not worry that their user agent may not exist in your device detection library.

-Knowing into which category the visitor’s device falls allows you to use [Responsive Design + Server Side Components (RESS)](http://www.lukew.com/ff/entry.asp?1392) and [Hybrid Responsive Web Design (HRWD)](http://www.brettjankord.com/2012/02/29/hrwd-hybrid-responsive-web-design/) techniques whilst building your web site or application.
+Knowing into which category the visitor’s device falls helped in using [Responsive Design + Server Side Components (RESS)](http://www.lukew.com/ff/entry.asp?1392) and [Hybrid Responsive Web Design (HRWD)](http://www.brettjankord.com/2012/02/29/hrwd-hybrid-responsive-web-design/) techniques.

 ## Usage